 “Working Well: A Global Survey of Health Promotion and Workplace Wellness Strategies” found that employers, regardless of location, identified improving worker productivity and reducing “presenteeism” as being among their top wellness-program objectives.

-“With productivity having a direct tie to bottom-line revenue, organizations now consider health promotion as a core business value that positively impacts their ability to compete,” Dave Ratcliffe, a principal at Buck Consultants, said in a media release.
+“With productivity having a direct tie to bottom-line revenue, organizations now consider health promotion as a core business value that positively impacts their ability to compete,” said Dave Ratcliffe, a principal at Buck Consultants.
 “With signs of job-market improvement emerging in the U.S., employers will be challenged to maintain productivity gains earned during the recession, as employees have increased job mobility.”

 As health promotion takes its place as a top consideration among drivers of profitability and performance, an increasing number of companies recognize their role in managing employee health—87 percent in 2012 vs. 75 percent in 2010.